 Boston Latin School has had many famous graduates over the years, including John Hancock, Samuel Adams, Henry Ward Beecher, Charles Sumner, Ralph Waldo Emerson, Leonard Bernstein, Henry Knox, and Samuel Pierpont Langley.
 Benjamin Franklin attended the school, but his father withdrew him because of the cost of tuition.

 The school is still open today and still requires its students to study four years of Latin.
 It’s been named one of the top 20 high schools in the country, serving about 2,400 students with a staff of about 130.

 The story behind the stamp…

 While the stamp didn’t appear to outright honor the school, the USPS publicized the stamp as honoring Boston Latin’s 350th anniversary.
-It was even initially schedule to be issued on April 23, 1985, the school’s official anniversary.
-But issues with preproduction delayed the stamp and it wasn’t issued until October 1.
+It was even initially scheduled to be issued on April 23, 1985, the school’s official anniversary.
+But issues with preproduction delayed the stamp and it wasn’t issued until October 1st.
 The First Day Ceremony was held at the Boston Latin School.